Ozone as a Sanitizer in CIP Systems

 The journal of the International Ozone Association published a paper on ozone use for CIP systems in the wine industry.
 This paper can be viewed and purchased here.

 Other applications in the beverage industries have favored the use of ozone strictly for cost saving measures.
 With less downtime from the CIP process, production can be increased.
 A study from 2008 at a beverage plant found total cuts to the CIP process saved 180 minutes each production day.
 This resulted in a dramatic profitability improvement to this plant.
-More about this study can be found here.

 Extraction processes are continually evolving and using new methods to extract biological components from food products.
 In the past, many extraction processes used heat and chemicals to dissolve biological components in food products.
 Today many extraction processes are using cooler and less harsh methods to extract desired proteins.
 This creates a microbiological concern in the product and manufacturing environment.
 Ozone has been used successfully in the gaseous form to disinfect the final product, but also in the CIP processes of these systems.
 Due the lack of residual left by ozone it is an attractive solution to the microbiological problems that may be present in these applications.

-Ozone is the strongest oxidant on the Market.
+Ozone is the strongest oxidant on the market.
 Other chemical solutions just can't compare.

 When thinking of CIP processes, dairy farms are not usually the first application that comes to mind.
 However, dairy farms are one of the most common CIP processes used.
 Each modern dairy farm uses a pipeline to carry the milk from the individual milking station to the final bulk tank (with a few stops in between).
 Dairy farms are required to clean these pipes after every milking, which may be 2 or 3 times per day.
 Traditionally hot water with chemicals were used in these processes consuming a large amount of energy and chemical costs.
 The use of ozone can cut down on energy and chemical costs.

 Ozone is an extremely effective sanitizer.
 Historically the most common sanitizer used in CIP systems has been chlorine.
 While chlorine is a very effective disinfectant, it has the potential to leave residuals and create potentially harmful by-products.
-Other chemicals, caustics, and acids are used in the CIP process as well.
-All of these have challenges with storage, handling, and transportation due to increasing regulation.
+Other chemicals, caustics and acids are used in the CIP process as well.
+All of these have challenges with storage, handling and transportation due to increasing regulation.
 These factors along with rising costs have broadened the use of ozone in many applications.